Study: Latinos Suffered Big Losses in Health Coverage, Care Amid COVID-19

 “We are all here together to help the kids and to make sure that families get what they need,” said Claudia Bouvier of Garfield Elementary School in the Corvallis School District.

-Health insurance is a critical part of the social determinants of health (SDoH).
+Health insurance is a critical part of non-medical drivers of health.

-SDoH are the non-medical factors, like where people are born, live, learn, work, play, worship, and age, that impact a person’s health.
+These drivers are non-medical factors, like where people are born, live, learn, work, play, worship, and age, that impact a person’s health.

-Recently, the White House and U.S. Department of Health and Human Services (HHS) released the first-ever U.S. Playbook to Address Social Determinants of Health.
+Recently, the White House and U.S. Department of Health and Human Services (HHS) released the first-ever U.S. Playbook to address non-medical drivers of health

 This playbook highlights the need for well-coordinated systems of health and social care to better address social needs that can impact health, and how the federal government is taking action to achieve this transformation.